Celo VPN run by Celo Net Pty Ltd.

 A simple exchange that should have taken seconds ended up requiring the better part of half an hour.

-Celo VPN Cost, Plans & Payment Options
+Celo VPN Cost, Plans & Payment Methods

 Celo VPN has monthly, quarterly, semi-annual, and annual plans.
 Each one is fully-loaded with features.
 So the only difference is the prepayment amount and contract length.